koide3/iridescence/docs/drawables.md

 hovered->add_text({1.0f, 2.0f, 3.0f}, "text1", fg_color, bg_color);

 // Instead of directly giving a 3D position, a drawable name can be
-// used to draw the text on the drawable position hovered->add_text_on("drawable_name", "text2", fg_color, bg_color);
+// used to draw a 2D drawing on the drawable position hovered->add_text_on("drawable_name", "text2", fg_color, bg_color);